itowlson/spin/docs/content/sips/draft-000-templates.md

 is just a matter of doing a `git pull`... _except_ this will update all templates sourced from that repo, which could be surprising.

+### Uninstalling templates

+We could add a `spin templates uninstall <TEMPLATE_NAME>` command.
+In this case we really don't want to delete the entire repo though, which argues for detaching the template files instead of keeping the entire clone.

 ## Template authoring: file format

 The current system assumes a `spin-generate.toml` file at the root of the